 Singing with Style is currently only available as a download.
-We still have some of the 3-CD sets available that have cracked jewel cases.
-You'll find those here.

 "Singing with Style is a one of a kind 3 CD vocal training method.
 Through classic jazz songs, you will learn essentially everything you need to know to develop a unique and interesting vocal style.
 Although this is a jazz based system, it can be used for any style.
 I especially recommend this to R&B and pop vocalists who are struggling with riffing and phrasing, as well as people of any genre who are bored with using scales to warm up their voice."

 Austin Jenkins, Austin Vocal Studio, Jackson, OH